SJSU Cyber Security Cluster Partnerships: NSF STC TRUST

-SJSU is a founding partner in NSF’s TRUST (“Team for Research in Ubiquitous Secure Technology”) Science and Technology Center, a partnership of UC Berkeley, Stanford University, Carnegie Mellon University, Cornell University, Vanderbilt University and San José State.
+SJSU is a founding institutional partner in NSF’s TRUST (Team for Research in Ubiquitous Secure Technology) Science and Technology Center.
+This partnership is made up of UC Berkeley, Stanford University, Carnegie Mellon University, Cornell University, Vanderbilt University and San José State University.

-Sigurd Meldal serves as co-director of education for the center.
+SJSU's Dr. Sigurd Meldal concurrently serves as Co-Director of Education for the Center.

-Develop an interdisciplinary program involving five colleges that is designed to provide courses/certificates and career development for diverse students, including career changers, veterans and transfer students.
+- Develop an interdisciplinary program involving the majority of colleges on campus that is designed to provide courses/certificates and career development for diverse students, including career changers, veterans and transfer students.

-- targeted training programs for SJSU cybersecurity students, and
+- Target training programs for SJSU cyber security students, and

 San José State is recognized as meeting the NSTISSI training standards of the Committee on National Security Systems

-April 17, 2013: San José State has been recognized by the Committee on National Security Systems as meeting the national training standard for Information Systems Security (INFOSEC) Professionals, NSTISSI No. 4011 and 4012.
+On April 17, 2013 San José State was recognized by the Committee on National Security Systems as meeting the national training standard for Information Systems Security (INFOSEC) Professionals, NSTISSI No. 4011 and 4012.

 In the review the committee noted: